Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Stability of constrained energy minimizers

 The present account of orbital stability is inspired by the Lyapunov method.
 Let

 Proposition \ref{P:existence} implies that $\delta E_0(u_0)=0$, i.e., $u_0$ is a critical point of $E_0$.
 Moreover, Proposition \ref{P:nondegeneracy} implies that the kernel of $\delta^2 E_0(u_0)$ is spanned by $u_{0x}$.
-Accordingly $u_0$ is expected to be orbitally stable if $E_0$ is ``convex" at $u_0$.
-As a matter of fact, one may easily verify that if the spectrum of $\delta^2E_0(u_0)$ except the simple eigenvalue at the origin were positive and bounded away from zero then $u_0$ would indeed be orbitally stable.
+Intuitively, $u_0$ is expected to be orbitally stable if $E_0$ is ``convex" at $u_0$.
+As a matter of fact, one may easily verify that if the spectrum of $\delta^2E_0(u_0)$, except the simple eigenvalue at the origin generated by translation invariance, were positive and bounded away from zero then $u_0$ would indeed be orbitally stable.

-However, (L2) of Lemma \ref{L:L+} indicates that $\delta^2E_0(u_0)$ admits one or two negative eigenvalues.
-In other words, $u_0$ is a nondegenerate saddle of $E_0$ on $X$.
-Hence the Lyapunov method may {\em not} be directly applicable.
-In order to control potentially unstable directions and achieve stability, we observe that the evolution under \eqref{E:KdV} does not take place in the entire space $X$, but rather on a smooth submanifold of co-dimension two, along which the momentum and the mass are conserved.
+However, (L2) of Lemma \ref{L:L+} indicates that $\delta^2E_0(u_0)$ admits one or two negative eigenvalues and one zero eigenvalue.
+In other words, $u_0$ is a degenerate saddle point of $E_0$ on $X$.
+The Lyapunov method therefore may {\em not} be directly applicable.
+In order to control potentially unstable directions and achieve stability, nevertheless, observe that the evolution under \eqref{E:KdV} does not take place in the entire space $X$, but rather on a smooth submanifold of co-dimension two, along which the momentum and the mass are conserved.
 Specifically let

 where